 - Deepening the Experience of Therapeutic Presence: Grounding, Immersion, Expansion, and Compassion Exercises

 IV.
-Integrating In-Life and Therapeutic Presence
+Integrating Therapeutic Presence in Relationships and Training

 - Therapeutic Relational Presence: Relationship as a Pathway to Spirituality